 New Traditions: Thanksgiving

-2018 has been the year of new for us at Pursell Farms: a new 40-room Inn, new restaurants with delicious, new food offerings, a plethora of new activities and amenities, new first-time clients and nearly 140 new hires to staff our sprawling grounds.
-With all the newness surrounding us, we are paving the way for new traditions to unfold on The Farm starting with America’s beloved, autumnal holiday, Thanksgiving.
+2018 has been the year of new for us at Pursell Farms: a new 40-room Inn, new restaurants with delicious, fresh food offerings, a plethora of new activities and amenities, new first-time clients, and nearly 140 new hires to staff our sprawling grounds.
+With all the newness surrounding us, we are paving the way for new traditions to unfold on The Farm, starting with America’s beloved autumnal holiday, Thanksgiving.

 Last Thanksgiving, we recreated our traditional Thanksgiving dinner by hosting a large, family-style dinner in our newly completed Hamilton Place ballroom.
 Our hope was that families would forego their traditional Thanksgiving dinner around Nana’s dining room table and join us around our table.
 It was a tough sell (so we thought), but on Thanksgiving Day, The Farm looked like a quintessential Norman Rockwell painting.
 Generations of families gathered around our tables, enjoying savory turkey and gravy, hearty cornbread dressing, fluffy sweet potato casserole, and all the customary Thanksgiving trimmings.
 After gobbling down plates of seconds, we watched as families returned to their cozy accommodations for an afternoon nap, a competitive game of touch football, or a cup of apple cider on the back porch.
 And the best part, you ask?
 Nobody in the family had to wake up in the wee hours of the morning to baste the roasting turkey or clean up dozens of casserole dishes.